-The character of the area is single-family residential and the project request is for a sand mining, an extractive use.
-Additionally, there are two major components of the Rancho Specific Plan recreation system including Cottonwood Golf Course.
-The Specific Plan identifies the golf course serving as a buffer area and providing a larger setback to sensitive habitat areas.
+The character of the area consists of residential, recreational civic and open space uses, and the project request is for a sand mining, an extractive use.
+The Rancho Specific Plan identifies the golf course serving as a buffer area and providing a larger setback to sensitive habitat areas.
 In order to assess the potential impacts to community character a land use and community character analysis shall be prepared for the proposed project.
 Please see Attachment D for Scoping requirements.